"Worldwide road trips open up charming villages and interesting back roads. We think we see much more this way. You should tell your readers..." Joe

 Sure there are countries and cities where you probably just wouldn't want to drive.

-Most cities fall into that category, in fact... unless you're on business and need a car or if you're just driving in and parking.
+Most cities fall into that don't bother with the car category... unless you're on business and need a car or if you're just driving in and parking.

 We have driven into and out of Florence, for instance when we've been on a a road trip through Italy.
 We even got to drive right past the front of the Duomo early one morning because our hotel was right across the corner from it.
 That was a rare treat!